twurple/twurple/docs/getting-data/eventsub/listener-setup.md

 :::warning{title="Authentication"}

-This section assumes that you have prepared [authentication](/docs/auth/) with an **app token**, for example using the {@ClientCredentialsAuthProvider}.
+This section assumes that you have prepared [authentication](/docs/auth/) with an **app token**, for example using the {@link ClientCredentialsAuthProvider}.

 :::

 ## Setting up an EventSub listener

-A prerequisite of EventSub is a working {@ApiClient} instance.
+A prerequisite of EventSub is a working {@link ApiClient} instance.
-With that, you can create an {@EventSubListener} instance, which (in a basic setup without a reverse proxy) requires a trusted SSL certificate for the host name you provide.
+With that, you can create an {@link EventSubListener} instance, which (in a basic setup without a reverse proxy) requires a trusted SSL certificate for the host name you provide.

 You also need to provide a random secret which all event payloads will be signed with.